 This course introduces the fundamentals of personal training to help prepare students for a national fitness certification examination.
 Students will learn how to develop and implement an individualized approach to exercise leadership in healthy populations and/or those individuals with medical clearance.

 HES 230 Physical Fitness III

 A continuation of physical fitness programming based upon individual improvement.

-Requisite: HES 131.
+Semester(s) Offered: ALL Requisite: HES 131.
+Type: T

 HES 231 Physical Fitness IV

 A continuation of physical fitness programming based upon individual improvement.